Bayesian kernel machine regression-causal mediation analysis: Materials and Methods

 where $\epsilon_{Mi} \overset{iid}{\sim}N(0,\sigma_{M}^2)$.
-Since accounting for exposure-mediator interactions is important to obtain unbiased effect estimates, we include the mediator variable along with the exposure mixture in the kernel function when modeling the health outcome in (\ref{P2:outmodel}):
+Since accounting for exposure-mediator interactions is important to obtain unbiased effect estimates, we include the mediator variable along with $\bZ_Y$ in the kernel function when modeling the health outcome in (\ref{P2:outmodel}):

 where $\epsilon_{Yi} \overset{iid}{\sim}N(0,\sigma_{Y}^2)$.
 By fitting the models separately, we assume $\epsilon_{Mi}$ and $\epsilon_{Yi}$ are independent.
 To model the total effect of the exposure mixture on the outcome, we consider BKMR model (\ref{P2:TEmodel}):